GSA/digitalgov.gov/content/posts/2017-03-22-mythbusters-guide-to-accessibility-what-weve-learned-about-508-compliance-that-all-technologists-can-use.md

 ---
+url: /2017/03/22/mythbusters-guide-to-accessibility-what-weve-learned-about-508-compliance-that-all-technologists-can-use/
 date: 2017-03-22 12:14:30 -0400
-title: 'Mythbuster’s Guide to Accessibility\: What We&amp;#8217;ve Learned About 508 Compliance That All Technologists Can Use'
+title: 'Mythbuster’s Guide to Accessibility: What We&#8217;ve Learned About 508 Compliance That All Technologists Can Use'
 summary: 'As government technology improves and accelerates, the U.S. Digital Service has the opportunity to improve the most critical public-facing services across agencies.
 The services and products we create need to be accessible to everyone.
 Too often, we&rsquo;ve seen others neglect accessibility because of some common misconceptions that make things difficult.
 In this post, we&rsquo;ll debunk'
-authors: [nick-heiner]
+authors:
+  - nick-heiner
 categories:
   - Accessibility
   - Design